MuscleGear5/agent-cli/docs/users/configuration/auth.md

 # Authentication

-Qwen Code supports two authentication methods.
+Agent-Cli supports two authentication methods.
 Pick the one that matches how you want to run the CLI:

-- **Qwen OAuth (recommended)**: sign in with your `qwen.ai` account in a browser.
+- **Agent-Cli Auth (recommended)**: sign in with your `agent-cli` account in a browser.
 - **OpenAI-compatible API**: use an API key (OpenAI or any OpenAI-compatible provider / endpoint).

-## Option 1: Qwen OAuth (recommended & free) 👍
+## Option 1: Agent-Cli Auth (recommended & free) 👍

 Use this if you want the simplest setup and you’re using Qwen models.

-- **How it works**: on first start, Qwen Code opens a browser login page.
+- **How it works**: on first start, Agent-Cli opens a browser login page.
 After you finish, credentials are cached locally so you usually won’t need to log in again.
-- **Requirements**: a `qwen.ai` account + internet access (at least for the first login).
+- **Requirements**: a `agent-cli` account + internet access (at least for the first login).
 - **Benefits**: no API key management, automatic credential refresh.
 - **Cost & quota**: free, with a quota of **60 requests/minute** and **2,000 requests/day**.